openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PC_CVA6_Superscalar.md

 ## High Level Summary of project, project components, and deliverables

-The goal is to provide a faster version of CVA6, with an opt-in configuration option to enable double-issue.
+The goal is to provide a faster version of CVA6, with an opt-in configuration option to enable dual-issue.

-- The project should not impact other configurations: each characteristic of CVA6 without double-issue must be the same or better than before modifications.
-Specifically, no area should be added at all if double-issue is disabled.
+- The project should not impact other configurations: each characteristic of CVA6 without dual-issue must be the same or better than before modifications.
+Specifically, no area should be added at all if dual-issue is disabled.
 - The performance gain is not ISA-specific and does not require compiler
   changes: the exact same code must be executed faster.